Using the remote access

 Select the client you want to access, and click on the green button

 ADD TUNNEL.
-Depending on the operating system the dialogue is prefilled with defaults you very likely want to use.
-For Windows an RDP tunnel is suggested, and for Linux SSH is used as default.
+Depending on the operating system, the dialogue is prefilled with defaults you very likely would like to use.
+For Windows, an RDP tunnel is suggested, and for Linux SSH is used as default.
 The tunnel will be protected with an access control list that gives access only to your current IP address.
 This ACL is a second layer of security.
-Valid login credentials are required too.
+Valid login credentials are still required.

 ADD TUNNELthe connection is created instantly.
 Now click on the